backdrop-contrib/insert-view/README.md

 # insert-view
-A Backdrop CMS port of drupal.org/project/insert_view
+- Initial port of drupal.org/project/insert_view to Backdrop.

 Insert view filter allows to embed views using tags.
 The tag syntax is relatively simple: [view:name=display=args].
 The parameters are: view name, view